Mali Entry Requirements

 Passport

-Must be valid for at least six months beyond the date of entry and have at least one blank visa page.
+must be valid six months beyond entry date and contain at least one blank page.

 Visa